janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 ### Dynamic plugins included in the Showcase container image

-The showcase Docker image is pre-loaded with a variety of dynamic plugins, the majority of which are initially deactivated due to mandatory configuration requirements.
+The showcase container image is pre-loaded with a variety of dynamic plugins, the majority of which are initially disabled due to mandatory configuration requirements.
 The comprehensive list of these plugins is outlined in the [`dynamic-plugins.default.yaml`](https://github.com/janus-idp/backstage-showcase/blob/main/dynamic-plugins.default.yaml) file.

 Upon the application startup, for each plugin disabled by default, the `install-dynamic-plugins` init container within the `backstage` Pod's log will exhibit a line similar to the following: